markrosos/markrosos.github.io/_posts/2022-09-27-calculator.md

 };
 ```

 When I call the operator function, it just calls addTest (or whichever operator), returns the result, then runs arrayTest(), which stores the result in a variable, clears data2[] of the numbers used in the previous operation, and pushes the result variable back into data2[] for further operations.
 No issues switching operators this way.
 The operator buttons determine which operator function to call.
 I guess that's simple?
 I don't know.
 Is it "best practices" to use if/else so many times?
 I don't know that either.
-It all seems to work, but with no feedback, I have the feeling that my code could be a horrow show to any experienced programmer.
+It all seems to work, but with no feedback, I have the feeling that my code could be a horror show to any experienced programmer.

 Back to this event listener: